hristina-staykova/GitHub-repo-search/README.md

 - others:

-  - clicking on issue title displays extra information - author, created at, comments (author & text), URL, search form (through acordion component)
+  - clicking on an issue title displays extra information - author, created at, comments (author & text), URL, search form (through acordion component)

   - the user is able to search within the comments (search while typing)